-The current fee to file a Chapter 7 bankruptcy with our local Gardendale bankruptcy lawyers is $850 to file most Chapter 7 cases in and around Jefferson County.
+We charge a flat fee to file a Chapter 7 bankruptcy with our local Gardendale bankruptcy lawyers in and around Jefferson County.
 For anyone dealing with an insurmountable amount of debt, our Gardendale bankruptcy lawyers will help you get financial relief and guide you through the bankruptcy process.

 To file bankruptcy eventually, we will need some documentation to properly file your case, depending on your particular situation.
 Our local bankruptcy lawyer will usually need your last two years tax returns, your last six (6) months of income information (usually in the form of your pay stubs), and a list of your creditors whether in the form of bills that you have or a list that you actually write out for us.
 After going over your situation and determining whether bankruptcy makes sense in your situation, we can discuss moving forward with your filing.

 The two general types of consumer bankruptcy filings are either Chapter 7 or Chapter 13.
 A Chapter 13 bankruptcy is usually a five year payment plan, administered through the Bankruptcy Court.
 This allows you to get caught up on certain important bills like a mortgage or a car payment.
 The most commonly thought of filing is a Chapter 7 bankruptcy, which is a much quicker and simpler case and usually last about three months or so.